Managing incompatible add-ons

 This feature is available for UPM version 2.16+

-From time to time, an add-on might become incompatible with your Atlassian product instance.
-These add-ons are indicated with a status like INCOMPATIBLE or INCOMPATIBLE - UPDATE AVAILABLE.
+From time to time, apps (also known as add-ons or plugins) might become incompatible with your Atlassian product instance.
+These apps are indicated with a status like Incompatible or Update Available.

 This page describes what these statuses mean, and what you can do to keep your Atlassian application running smoothly.

-An add-on is deemed incompatible with your product instance when its version hasn't been explicitly marked as compatible by the add-on author.
-This could be a clerical error, or the add-on could truly be incompatible with your product version.
-In most cases, incompatible add-ons continue to work, but in others the add-on's functionality is lost or compromised.
-Here are possible scenarios raised by add-ons detected as incompatible:
+An app is deemed incompatible with your product instance when its version hasn't been explicitly marked as compatible by the app author on Marketplace.
+This could be an error, or it could truly be incompatible with your product version.
+In most cases, incompatible apps continue to work, but in others, the app's functionality is lost or compromised.
+Here are possible scenarios raised by apps detected as incompatible:

-- In most cases, the add-on continues to work
+- In most cases, the app continues to work

-You may see broken links or deprecated add-on performance, but overall, the add-on works as expected.
+You may see broken links or deprecated app performance, but overall, the app works as expected.

-- The add-on can cause Atlassian product performance degradation
+- The app causes Atlassian product performance degradation

 In some cases, you might see your Atlassian host product performance slow down.
-If this happens, we recommend disabling the add-on for Atlassian Server applications or uninstalling the add-on for Atlassian Cloud applications.
+If this happens, we recommend you you disable or uninstall the app.

-The UPM shows you when an add-on is incompatible and an update is available, or when it's incompatible and it doesn't see an update you can use.
+The UPM shows you when an app is incompatible and an update is available, or when it's incompatible and it doesn't see an update you can use.
 Here's an example of both: